Ricciardo sets Barcelona lap record, more McLaren misery

 The Spaniard completed only 47 laps before an oil leak forced his McLaren back to the pits where mechanics worked furiously for six hours to change the Renault engine.

-Alonso managed to return to the track just moments before the end of the session.
+Alonso managed to return to the track just moments before the end of the session, completing 10 more laps.

 McLaren have now completed the fewest number of laps in testing of all the teams on the grid with the new season starting in Australia at Melbourne on March 25.